bodmandao/celo-lottery/README.md

         isRoundActive = true;
     }
   ```
-The `startNewRound` function is responsible for initiating a new lottery round.
-It resets the round-related variables, sets a new round end time, and marks the round as active.
+The `startNewRound` function is accessible to the contract manager and is used to initiate a new round of the lottery.
+It ensures that no active round is currently in progress and that there are enough players to start a new round.
+If these conditions are met, it sets the end time for the new round and marks it as active.

   ### 2.5.3 Ending the Current Round
   ```solidity